-- Most of the questions will have four answer choices and only one correct answer. - Some questions will ask you to type in your answer or use online tools to provide your response.
+- Most of the questions will have four answer choices and only one correct answer. - Some questions will ask you to write your answer to provide your response. - You may also use your Periodic Table of Elements to assist you during the test.